 - Ensure the Agave Colorata plant is in full sunlight and well-drained soil.

-- Use a soaker hose rather than an overhead sprinkler to prevent spreading the disease.
+- Use a soaker hose rather than an overhead sprinkler to prevent the spreading of the disease.

-- Disinfect garden tools after use to avoid any more potential infection.
+- Disinfect garden tools after use to avoid any more potential infections.